 - Oops!Something went wrong.Please try again later.

-This article is for investors who would like to improve their understanding of price to earnings ratios (P/E ratios).
-We’ll look at Hollysys Automation Technologies Ltd.’s (NASDAQ:HOLI) P/E ratio and reflect on what it tells us about the company’s share price.
-Based on the last twelve months, Hollysys Automation Technologies’s P/E ratio is 9.79.
-That is equivalent to an earnings yield of about 10%.
+This article is written for those who want to get better at using price to earnings ratios (P/E ratios).
+We'll look at Hollysys Automation Technologies Ltd.'s (NASDAQ:HOLI) P/E ratio and reflect on what it tells us about the company's share price.
+Hollysys Automation Technologies has a price to earnings ratio of 7.54, based on the last twelve months.
+That means that at current prices, buyers pay $7.54 for every $1 in trailing yearly profits.

 How Do I Calculate A Price To Earnings Ratio?